 - We’ve heard Disney is one of the best places to be during a hurricane (see below for more information).

 - We live in a rental home on the second floor.
-We have essentially a wall of glass of windows and sliding doors that are likely not hurricane proof.
+We have essentially a wall of glass windows and sliding doors that are not hurricane proof.
 They leak during a heavy rainfall.
 We could not board up the windows and doors (didn’t have a ladder tall enough and couldn’t drill into the side of a building).
 And there is an oak tree just outside the window that could have sent branches flying into our home.

 - Concerns over lack of power during a hurricane are a big worry.
 We were concerned about the above-ground power supply in our area being devastated during a storm.

-Here is Disney World’s official Hurricane Policy Page, which talks about cancellation fees, rescheduling, etc. This is Walt Disney World’s official page of theme park closings and weather updates related to a hurricane in the Orlando area.
+Here is Disney World’s official Hurricane Policy Page, which talks about cancellation fees, rescheduling, etc.

 Is it Safe to Stay at Walt Disney World During a Hurricane?